 City staff from several BCWMC member cities attend Commission meetings and are active partners in watershed management.
 In addition to this participation, the Administrator will ensure that input on watershed issues is gathered more broadly from member cities and may convene a meeting of the BCWMC TAC to review and discuss input.
-BCWMC TAC members and/or commissioners will gather information about priority concerns related to water and natural resources management or BCWMC implementation activities from city departments, city councils, and/or city commissions.
+Commissioners will work with their respective BCWMC TAC members to gather information about priority concerns related to water and natural resources management or BCWMC implementation activities from their city departments, city councils, and/or city commissions.
 Commission staff will summarize this information in a memorandum to inform discussion at an initial issue identification workshop of the Commission (see Section 1.4).